satori-com/tcpkali/README.md

       --connect-timeout <T=1s>    Limit time spent in a connection attempt --channel-lifetime <T>      Shut down each connection after T seconds --channel-bandwidth <Bw>    Limit single connection bandwidth
-      --message-first <string>    Send this message first, once -m, --message <string>      Message to repeatedly send to the remote -f, --message-file <name>   Read message to send from a file --message-rate <R>          Messages per second per connection to send -l, --listen-port <port>    Listen on the specified port -w, --workers <N=4>         Number of parallel threads to use -T, --duration <T=10s>      Load test for the specified amount of time --statsd                    Enable StatsD output (default disabled)
+      --first-message <string>    Send this message first, once --first-message-file <name> Read the first message from a file -m, --message <string>      Message to repeatedly send to the remote -f, --message-file <name>   Read message to send from a file --message-rate <R>          Messages per second per connection to send -l, --listen-port <port>    Listen on the specified port -w, --workers <N>           Number of parallel threads to use -T, --duration <T=10s>      Load test for the specified amount of time --statsd                    Enable StatsD output (default disabled)
       --statsd-host <host>        StatsD host to send data (default is localhost)